 When required, paper-based authorized copies (Main Documents excluded) can be issued by Quality Organizaton or the responsible Line Manager and shall be stamped only as follows:

 "Authorized copy, date, employee's Initials" on each sheet.

+The Control Copy should be prepared by {{ QualityDesignee2 }} as a photocopy of the Master Copy(ies) and marked as “Controlled Copy” (by using blue stamp) and written copy number with sign and date on each page of the document at the bottom right/left side.
+Controlled copy(ies) is/are designed for distribution within {{ CompanyName }} and their location, intended use, and date of distribution are written in the {{ ContrCopyLog }} form.
+Controlled Copy 1 is for viewing only and it is stored by the Quality Organizaton.

+Upon request the {{ QualityDesignee2 }} will prepare Uncontrolled copy(ies) as a photocopy of the Master Copy and marked as “Uncontrolled Copy” (by using red/black stamp) with {{ QualityDesignee2 }}’s sign and date on each page at the left side top corner.
+The Uncontrolled copy(ies) is/are intended as a reference copy for external use (e.g. authority inspection, external audits, external employees) }}

 Main Documents Review

 Main Documents including Appendices shall be reviewed no later than every two years.
 All planned Main Document revisions shall be initiated by Quality Organization according to documents revision plans and schedules.
 Quality Organization shall assign and notify the document reviewer (Author) 2 months before the end of latest revision date.
-For planned revision purpose the Author shall initiate this process according to <DCR_Title> Form.
+For planned revision purpose the Author shall initiate this process according to {{ DCR_Title }} Form.

 The latest revision dates are based upon the most recent Effective Date of the document plus established standard revision period (e.g. for 2 years revision frequency the document revision begins on 23 month and ends at the end of 24 month).

-One <DCR_Title> Form is used for the Main Document including all Appendices.
-The target Effective Date is 30 days following issuance of <DCR_Title> Form.
+One {{ DCR_Title }} Form is used for the Main Document including all Appendices.
+The target Effective Date is 30 days following issuance of {{ DCR_Title }} Form.

 If no need for change is identified during the periodic review by the Author, the Author documents the review in the document revision history as follows: